mercadopago/devsite-docs/guides/wallet-connect/create-payer-token.en.md

 # Create payer token

-After the _agreement_ creation and the buyer's approval, you must create the _payer token_.
+After the agreement creation and the buyer's approval, you must create the payer token.
 The _payer token_ is responsible for storing the buyer's data and ensuring the security of the transaction, it is also a mandatory attribute for creating transactions throughout the validity period of the `agreement` previously created.

 Check out the diagram below that illustrates how the payer token creation flow works.